reactorlabs/rir/documentation/recording.md

 `recordings.enabled()` - boolean representing if we are recording right now

 `recordings.setFilter(compile, deoptimize, type_feedback, invocation, context_tf)` - set the filtering of individual events

+`recordings.customEvent(message)` - create a custom event with the associated message

 ### Recording flags